why make this recipe

 - Cranberry-almond tapenade (cranberries, almonds, olive oil, garlic, parsley)

-How to Serve Honey-Glazed Christmas Salmon
+how to serve Honey-Glazed Christmas Salmon

-How to Store Honey-Glazed Christmas Salmon
+how to store Honey-Glazed Christmas Salmon

-Tips to Make Honey-Glazed Christmas Salmon
+tips to make Honey-Glazed Christmas Salmon

 FAQs

-Can I use frozen salmon to make this recipe?
+Q: Can I use frozen salmon?

-Can I make this dish ahead of time?
+Q: Can I prepare sauces ahead of time?

 Honey-Glazed Christmas Salmon

-- Total Time: 35 minutes
+- Total Time: 30 minutes

 - Yield: 4 servings 1x